What Do I Need to Know About House Sharing?

 Questions to Ask When Viewing a House Share

-Although it might seem kind of rude, it is vital to probe a little bit to make sure that a certain place will be right for you since you will be living there full time, so don’t feel embarrassed about asking questions with the person conducting the viewing.
+When viewing, it is vital to probe a little bit to make sure that a certain place will be right for you.

 10 Questions for House Share Viewings